-A worthy splurge.
+A worthy splurge

 Run by Kaliyan Mith, an NGO working with street children in Siem Reap, Marum makes dining for a worthy cause something to savour.
 Sitting in a similar category of quality cuisine to the delightful and always busy Haven training school restaurant, Marum raises the bar slightly with regards to both ambiance and price point.

 Classic Khmer fare is played around with a contemporary take.
 When a typical smoked fish and green mango salad arrived the Cambodian in the group didn’t initially recognise this culinary staple.
-This Asian-fusion style also sees the typical amok curry reinvented in the form of steamed seafood dim sum drizzled with amok sauce (US$5.75), which can be enjoyed with the particularly tasty fruit shakes and freezes – passionfruit and sugar cane, yes please.
+This Asian-fusion style also sees the typical amok curry reinvented in the form of steamed seafood dim sum drizzled with amok sauce ($5.75), which can be enjoyed with the particularly tasty fruit shakes and freezes – passionfruit and sugar cane, yes please.

 As you’d expect with tapas, the portion sizes are relatively small, so you do need to order several to share, making this not a low-budget Siem Reap option — but neither is it excessively pricey.
-The service I’ve experienced has been inconsistent, even with Teacher & Student clearly printed on staff uniforms, but given that this is a training school restaurant and social enterprise it is easy to forgive the occasional nerves.
+The service we’ve experienced has been inconsistent, even with Teacher & Student clearly printed on staff uniforms, but given that this is a training school restaurant and social enterprise it is easy to forgive the occasional nerves.

 On site in the separate neighbouring building is the Friends International NGO shop, so as you wait for dessert check out the silver spoons reshaped into funky earrings, bags and other nik-naks or their colourful cook books should you feel inspired to get creative in the kitchen yourself.